Evidencing the impact of the Primary PE and Sport Premium | |

 In Key Stage 2, children develop their swimming and water safety skills through a block of swimming lessons at The Olympiad Sports Centre.
 These lessons are planned and taught by trained swimming instructors who provide targets for each of the ability groups.
 For pupils who have not learnt to swim, there is a further opportunity to swim throughout Year 5 and 6 until the pupil is confidently able to swim a distance of 25 metres.
 Throughout Key Stage 2, outdoor adventurous activity (OAA) opportunities are provided through residential trips.

-Impact
+PE Impact

 A high percentage of our pupils are physically active and this has positive implications on their learning in the classroom.
-Children understand how to lead a healthy and active lifestyle and understand the importance of exercise.

 Pupils display positive attitudes towards PE; many put themselves forward to take part in inter-school competitions, clubs or to become a sports leader.